-Cash - The amount shown above reflects cash on hand available to meet general expenditures.
+Cash - The amount shown above reflects cash on hand available to meet general expenditures within the next year.
 As of the financial statement date, Harvesters had cash on hand for the purpose of repaying debt and for capital expenditures; this cash is not reflected here.